OpenINF/GitHub-Markdown/README.md

 <br />

-This is how you can add your own tooltips or hover texts.
-You can create a tooltip by using two `##` instead of an actual link.
+This section details how one can add tooltips or hover texts.
+One can create a tooltip using two `##` instead of an actual link.
 For some reason, Markdown links that come directly after a bracket are sometimes invisible within a table.
-You can avoid this by linking directly to your file (For example insted of `##` use `README.md##`).
+You can avoid this by linking directly to your file (e.g., instead of `##`, use `README.md##`).
 The goal is to have no click effect on the tooltips.
-They should only look like a link so that you can more easily find the tooltip.
+They should only look like a link so you can more easily find the tooltip.

 <br /><br />